CZERTAINLY/CZERTAINLY-Documentation/docs/10-certificate-key/07-protocols/02-acme/25-ansible-acme.md

 ### Issued certificate

 The issued certificate is placed into file `"tmp/{{ acme_domain }}.crt"`.
-Placing it in the right location is specific and different for different target software, so we left it out of the scope of this guide.
+Placing it in the right location is specific and different for various end entities.
+This is out of the scope of this guide.